 Service Retirement Eligibility means age 55 and 25 years of service.
 Mandatory at age 65.
 Special Retirement After completion of 25 years of service.

-he (she) has 4 years of Service and is totally and permanently incapacitated from the performance of usual or available duties.
+Ordinary Disability Retirement A Member is eligible for Ordinary Disability Retirement if he (she) has 4 years of Service and is totally and permanently incapacitated from the performance of usual or available duties.
 Accidental Disability Retirement A Member is eligible upon total and permanent incapacitation from the performance of usual and available duties as a result of injury during the performance of regular duties.

-Special Disability Retirement A Member is eligible for Special Disability Retirement if he (she) has 5 years of Credited Service, is under age

-55, and has received a heart transplant.
+Special Disability Retirement

+A Member is eligible for Special Disability Retirement if he (she) has 5 years of Credited Service, is under age 55, and has received a heart transplant.